mvanvleet/workflow-for-force-fields/README.md

             field fitting.

-2. To generate all files necessary to run force field calculations, run the following pre-processing scripts (from this main directory):
+2. To generate all files necessary to run force field calculations, run the following pre-processing scripts (from this main directory).

 3. Submit all SAPT and ISA calculations to relevant locations.
 At the time of this writing, SAPT calculations should preferably be run on HCTC (Condor).
 ISA and